shaqdev/SystemsEngineering/OperatingSystems/Udacity/Introduction_OS/P2L2/README.md

 			3. Must have good coordination - SYNCHRONIZATION

 v3 : PROCESS vs THREAD
 		- PROCESS has single execution context where THREADS enable process to have multiple execution context.
-Which means THREADS will have shared virual address but seperate REGISTERS & STACK.
+Which means THREADS will have shared virtual address but seperate REGISTERS & STACK.
 		- PCB in single threaded process is different from PCB from multi threaded process.
 In multi-threaded process, shared information will be common while individual information will be separated.

 V4: Why are THREADS USEFUL ?